urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 aic_results
 ```

 It appears that the temporal model best explaines our data.

+It is possible to model average if AIC values are similar, however we recommend using this method with caution.

+That is because 1) it is very difficult to make model predictions (even though many people do) because it does not use the identity link (i.e., it is not a linear model) and 2) there may be a lot of uninformative parameters in your most competitive models.
+Some papers that go more in depth on this incude:

+-Cade, B. S. (2015).
+Model averaging and muddled multimodel inferences.
+Ecology, 96(9), 2370-2382.
+-Arnold, T. W. (2010).
+Uninformative parameters and model selection using Akaike's Information Criterion.
+The Journal of Wildlife Management, 74(6), 1175-1178.

-If you are interested in model averaging if the AIC values are very close (like we see here), you could also consider model averaging.
-This is done by ...MORE HERE
+If you are still interested in model averaging, here is some code to help.

 ```R
 # To model average, get the parameters in each model,